alihaghani/alihaghani.me/blog/mitsubishi-delica-importing-from-japan.md

 - Crystal Lite Roof (an option that [made the search way more difficult](https://www.instagram.com/p/COVrA1DMhcY/))
 - practical size: although it's decently roomy inside for camperizing, it still drives like a regular car/SUV and fits in most parking spaces
-- great value: you get a lot of car for the price and also get Japanese reliability
+- great value: you get Japanese reliability and a lot of car for the price

 Frankly, I learned most of the above _after_ I started my search for a Delica.
 The reality of it is that I saw a few Delicas while in Vancouver Island and thought they were damn cool cars.
 Having always been fascinated by JDM cars, I